 No matter the changing tides of the wider music market, one thing's for sure: in the dance community proper, vinyl is here for the long haul.
 Via email, American techno artist Ambivalent (aka L4-4A) suggests that true music fans and DJs will always be collectors at their core.
 "Every DJ I know who [plays vinyl] does it out of love and is a fan at heart," he says.
 "A real fan wants to own something that they can remember and hold."
 He continues, "I've never stopped buying vinyl, even though I also play music digitally, and that's always a reminder to me that it's not about utility, it's not about efficiency or convenience.
 It's about valuing something that lasts."

 For the independent label owners working tirelessly to get their records pressed and shipped, it's not about making quick cash and selling millions of attention-grabbing albums; more than anything else, it's about getting the music out there on a format that sounds good and feels meaningful.
 "There's a laundry list of pros and cons of vinyls, so it's not really the best format ever, but it has its time and place," Tom admits to me over at Brooklyn Phono.
 "If somebody's put a lot of energy into pressing a record, and then there's a crowd of five or 10 thousand people enjoying it—then that's what it's all about."

 David Garber is THUMP's Homepage Editor.
 Send him vinyl related goodies on Twitter.
-Editor's Note: An original version of this story incorrectly noted that FIT Distribution ran P&D deals with Metroplex and Sound Signature Records.
-We regret the error.
+Editor's Note: An original version of this story noted that FIT Distribution ran P&D deals with Metroplex and Sound Signature Records.
+FIT has contacted us noting that is incorrect.